 Think Spinach Pie without the crust... tastes just like spinach pie filling!
+Gluten-free, grain-free and vegetarian but all anyone knows is they are delicious!
 Works equally well for a holiday appetizer or meal prep for easy breakfast or snack.

 Spinach Pie Bites